AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-a-quiz.md

 ![Close Quiz Status](assets/close-quiz-status.png "Quiz tab interface showing the Closed quiz status.")

-## Share quiz results with learners
+## Share quiz results with participants

-You can share quiz results with learners after you end or close the quiz.
+You can share quiz results with participants after you end or close the quiz.
 To make the results visible to everyone, enable the **Share results with participants** toggle.

 When result sharing is enabled, the quiz is labeled with a **Results live** tag.
 This means that the results are being displayed to learners.